Experiencing spotting or bleeding during your first trimester? Here’s what you need to know.

 Potential causes of bleeding during the first trimester

 You may experience some spotting when you expect to get your period.
-This is called implantation bleeding and it happens around six to 12 days after conception as the fertilized egg implants itself in your womb.
+This is called implantation bleeding and it happens around 6 to 12 days after conception as the fertilized egg implants itself in your womb.
 This bleeding should be light — perhaps lasting for a couple of days, but it’s perfectly normal.

 Since miscarriages are most common during the first trimester, it’s normal to worry about bleeding early in your pregnancy.
-But as Dr. Alexis Svokos, an OBGYN at Geisinger Medical Center explains, “Once a heartbeat is seen on an ultrasound, more than 90 percent of women who experience first trimester vaginal bleeding do not miscarry.”
+But as Dr. Alexis Svokos, an OBGYN at Geisinger explains, “Once a heartbeat is seen on an ultrasound, more than 90 percent of women who experience first trimester vaginal bleeding do not miscarry.”

 During pregnancy, extra blood is flowing to the cervix.
 Intercourse or a Pap test, which cause contact with the cervix, can trigger light bleeding.